Planning a Visit

 Tours and information sessions are offered daily Monday through Friday year-round, and select Saturdays in the spring and fall.
 Tours usually take about an hour and are led by Vassar students who have mastered the art of walking backwards.
 Information sessions, also about an hour, are led by members of the admission staff along with Vassar students.
 Appointments are not necessary except for groups of 10 or more.
 However, before you come, be sure to check our office schedule for specific dates and times.

 Fall Open Houses

 We offer two Open Houses during the fall: one scheduled on Columbus Day, and the other on Veterans’ Day.
 You can choose to attend either a morning or an afternoon session.
-Each session includes a campus tour, an information session, an additional tour of Vassar’s arts or science facilities (your choice), and an opportunity to meet with varsity coaches at the Athletics and Fitness Center.
+Each session includes a campus tour, an information session, and an additional tour of Vassar’s arts or science facilities (your choice).
+There will also be an optional athletics/recreation tour offered between the morning and afternoon sessions.
 Unfortunately, we cannot arrange class visits during the Open Houses because of the volume of visitors on campus.
 However, you are encouraged to arrange a class visit with us on another date.

 If you’d like to sit in on a Vassar class, please make your reservation at least 5 business days before your visit.
 Vassar professors welcome prospective applicants as visitors in most classes; however, due to time constraints and academic scheduling requirements, such as exams and holidays, a particular class may not be available at your requested time.

 Our overnight visitation program gives prospective seniors an opportunity to spend a night in a residence house, hosted by a Vassar student.
 Please note that the spring semester overnight program is open only to prospectives who have been admitted.
 Make your reservation at least 5 business days in advance.